Bringing HOPE to the community, one person at a time.

 CareerWalk offers job transition support and connection for people in a job search or thinking about a career change.
 Sessions include attitude, self-assessment and reflection, networking, resumes and LinkedIn, and interviewing.

 CareerWalk is here to help.
 Services are FREE and open to everyone.
-Learn more and inquire about upcoming sessions by clicking the link below.Sign up for our spring session
+Learn more and inquire about upcoming sessions by clicking the link below.Sign up for our fall session

 Thursdays, 10:00 am–3:00 pm